 One day when when I was fourteen I was walking by the River Arun in Sussex.
-I stopped by a wooden bridge where a small stream joined the main river.
-A dazzling blue shape, glowing as if lit from inside, whizzed under the bridge and away upstream.
+I stopped at a wooden bridge where a small stream joined the river.
+A dazzling blue shape, glowing like it was lit from inside, whizzed under the bridge and away upstream.
 The sheer surprise of it left me dumbstruck.
 For a moment I could barely breathe or think – then a single word flashed across my mind: “Kingfisher!”

 I still feel that sense of surprise, though I’ve seen a lot of kingfishers since.
 On a hot summer’s day in my thirties I was leaning on the parapet of an old stone bridge in the Northamptonshire town of Oundle.
-I watched young fish gently swimming near the surface of the water below, noticing the stripy flanks of some tiny perch.
-The clear face of the water shattered as a kingfisher shot under the bridge and took a fish right below me.
-It settled on a branch opposite with it in its beak.
+I watched young fish gently swimming near the river’s surface.
+Then the clear face of the water shattered as a kingfisher shot under the bridge and took a fish right below me.
+It settled on a branch opposite, holding it in its beak.
 I thought how bright its orange breast looked against the blue and tourquoise of its other feathers.
 Then it was gone.

 The only time I didn’t feel astonishment is when I was sitting comfortably on a warm day looking across the river.
 I stared at the trees on the far bank in an unfocussed way.
 A kingfisher flashed from left to right across the whole of my gaze.
 I didn’t jump or startle, just took it in as it happened.
 That was memorable in itself.